Derivatives: Navigate Complex Financial Instruments with Confidence and Precision

 Derivatives can be powerful tools for risk management, but they also come with their own set of complexities and risks.
 It's essential to understand how they work and seek professional advice before engaging in derivative transactions.

 According to the Bank for International Settlements (BIS), the notional value of over-the-counter (OTC) derivatives outstanding globally was around $640 trillion at the end of 2020.
-This staggering figure highlights the significant role derivatives play in the financial system.
+This staggering figure highlights the significant role derivatives play in the global financial system.

 Now, let's delve into how derivatives can be used for speculation and enhancing returns.